anoopsarkar/nlp-class/faq.md

 ### Groups

 * The homework assignments will be solved in groups.
 Maximum group size is four.
 All groups must be formed before Homework 0 is due.
+* You are allowed to leave a group and form a group of size one at the start of each homework but not at the end.
 * Each group will create a single submission and upload it before the due date.
 * Each group member will be graded on their self report and any commit logs that are submitted.
 If the TA or the instructor perceives there is a problem with collaboration in a group, certain group members can get zero marks.
 If you are pair programming, take turns in switching the user doing the commits to the svn repository.
 * __Effective group collaboration__: We are looking to see effective collaboration to solve the homework assignment.
 People can play different roles and sometimes more than one role in the same homework: